ycpcs/cs365-spring2019/lectures/lecture03.md

 Receive a message sent by another process.
 The sender from which the process wants to receive is identified by its rank.

 **MPI\_Finalize**
-Called when the program is done and ready to clean-up any MPI-related resouces.
+Called when the program is done and ready to clean-up any MPI-related resources.

 Lab 1
 =====